metacpan/metacpan-docker/README.md

 the Elasticsearch service (say `YES`).
 It will then proceed to rsync a partial CPAN in `/CPAN` for its metadata to be imported.

-Once the above is done, you should be able to see your local partial CPAN data in e.g. [http://localhost:5001/recent](http://localhost:5001/recent) and elsewhere.

-Alternatively, if you just want to hack on the web frontend, you can run this instead of all the above:
+After the initialization above completes, the next step is to start the web frontend with the following command:

     docker compose up web-server

+Once that is done, you should be able to see your local partial CPAN data in e.g. [http://localhost:5001/recent](http://localhost:5001/recent) and elsewhere.

 From here, you can proceed and hack on the MetaCPAN code at `src/metacpan-api` and/or `src/metacpan-web` directories, and saving edits will reload the